Nail the Interview

 React

 An interview isn’t just a soliloquy from you that ambushes the interviewer with information.
 It’s a chance for a proper conversation with someone as an equal to discuss your ambitions and the way you can bring their company onto a higher plane.
-Build a rapport where you can and make the interview less an interrogation and more a conversation.
+Build a rapport where you can, and make the interview less of an interrogation and more of a conversation.

 When you are asked if you have questions, always ask them how the interview has gone – this way, you can discuss any concerns they may have about you, avoiding a later brush-off.
 You should talk about your technical skills and how your education has shaped the professional you have become.